nunorc/Reducer/README.md

 # Reducer

 A simple tool developed in Haskell to reduce a sequence of elements, represented by strings, to a simple expression by finding repeating patterns.

+For a live demo visit: http://reducer.nrc.pt.

 ## Example